 If you have any worries and you need someone to talk to, or maybe someone you know may need a helping hand.
 Please get in touch with the Anti-Bullying Ambassadors.
 However, if you feel you need to speak to an adult please call our main school office and ask for:

-Miss Ashton (Headteacher)
+Miss Moyes (Headteacher)

-Mrs Bunday and Miss Moyes (Deputy Headteachers)
+Mrs Bunday (Deputy Headteachers)

 Meet ‘The A Team’